Kull-AG/kull-generic-backend/README.md

 throw 50503, 'No access to this', 1
 ```

-# .Net 4.7
+# .Net 4.8

 It works in theory, but requires a lot of #if's and is not integration-tested.
+It's used in a number of projects though and does it's job.
 See [wiki](https://github.com/Kull-AG/kull-generic-backend/wiki/Usage-with-MVC-5)

 # Possible futher development